Rembrandt in 10 Paintings

 The great craftsman Daedalus once enjoyed favorable treatment from Minos, the legendary king of Knossos, on Crete.
 As Minos’ wife had an affair with a Cretan bull, she gave birth to a shameful monster, a human with a bull face named Minotaur.
 Deciding to jail the Minotaur, Minos hired Daedalus to build a confusing structure, a labyrinth, from which the monster would never find a way out.
 However, at some point, Daedalus had to flee away from Crete, and it was allegedly difficult to make it through the sea.
 His solution was to build wings for himself and his son, Icarus.

 In his monumental and dramatic manner, as is common of Baroque artists, Charles Le Brun depicts Daedalus and Icarus as the other attaches the wings to his son’s body.
-The composition itself has mostly diagonal lines, one of the main characteristics of Baroque paintings.
-In fact, diagonal lines are generally perceived as “unstable” in human psychology.
+The composition itself has mostly diagonal lines, one of the main characteristics of Baroque painting.
+Diagonal lines are generally perceived as “unstable” in human psychology.
 Most Baroque painters use them exactly to communicate that feeling.

 According to most sources from ancient literature, Daedalus was a great Athenian craftsman, inventor, and architect.
 However, he was also vain and envious.
-After he was found guilty of killing his incredibly talented nephew, he fled Athens with his son Icarus, in order to avoid serving a sentence.
+After he was found guilty of killing his incredibly talented nephew, he fled Athens with his son Icarus to avoid serving a sentence.

 They settled on Crete.
 After some time, Daedalus either fell into disfavor with the powerful Minos due to his Athenian bonds, or he just didn’t want to be on a distant island anymore.
 He collected eagles’ feathers and used wax to stick them together.
-That way, he created wings that were big enough for a person to fly with.
-In fact, flying was always one of humanity’s biggest ambitions, and it remained so for quite a long time.
+That way, he created wings that were big enough for a person to fly.
+Flying was always one of humanity’s biggest ambitions, and it remained so for quite a long time.

 Icarus was merely a playful and ambitious boy.
 He enjoyed flying a bit too much, coming too close to the sun.
 As a result, the wax on his wings melted, the feathers decomposed, and he fell into the deep sea.
 Once Daedalus noticed what happened to his son, it was too late.
 This story is the very origin of the proverb, “don’t fly too close to the sun”.